crcdng/hen-timeline/timeline.md

 ### November 2, 2021
 One year after the domain registration, eight months after the first NFTs were swapped on HEN (see above) and amidst some internal and external debate, the community celebrates 500.000 OBJKTs (NFTs) on the platform, using the hashtag #hen500k.
 Also, the community has roughly reached a size of 50.000 artists and collectors, while around 5.000 visitors engage with Hic et Nunc every day.
 Community member and prolific coder [@nftbiker](https://twitter.com/NFTBiker) has provided a [tool to access the #hen500k contributions](https://nftbiker.xyz/event/hen500k?sort=date).

-### November 11, 2021
+### <a name="switchoff">November 11, 2021</a>
 ![](assets/20211111.png)
 "discontinued": founder Rafael Lima pulls the plug on the Hic et Nunc website hicetnunc.xyz.

-Due to the decentralized nature of the underlying technology, alternative front-ends such as https://hic.af/, https://www.henext.xyz/, https://hecticnun.xyz/ or https://objkt.com/ continue running unaffected and mirrors of the original site such as http://hicetnunc.art, http://hen.hicathon.xyz, http://hen.teztools.io, http://hicetnunc.cc spin up within a few hours.
+Due to the decentralized nature of the underlying technology, alternative front-ends such as hic.af, www.henext.xyz, hecticnun.xyz or https://objkt.com/ continue running unaffected and mirrors of the original site such as hicetnunc.art, hen.hicathon.xyz, hen.teztools.io, hicetnunc.cc spin up within a few hours.

 In an interview in January 2021 (see above), Rafael Lima is quoted as follows: "**We intend to present it as a public blockchain infrastructure, and we are looking into taking it to full decentralization, making it persist beyond even my own will**".
 The events during and after November 11 appear to confirm this vision.